FAQ's About Atlanta Dog Bite Laws

 - Punitive damages are intended to punish a dog’s owner if the owner was especially reckless or negligent in his or her conduct leading to the bite incident.
 They also serve as a warning to others who would act as recklessly.
 Punitive damages are generally capped at $250,000 in Georgia.

-As your dog bite claim representative, a Millar & Mixon, LLC attorney would gather the evidence to show how badly you were harmed by your injuries so that you receive the full amount of compensation that you deserve.
-Punitive damages, on the other hand, are determined based upon what is necessary to punish the at fault party.
+As your dog bite claim representative, a Millar Law Firm dog bite lawyer will gather the evidence to show how badly you were harmed by your injuries and seek the full amount of special and general damages that your case supports.
+Punitive damages, if available, can be negotiated into the settlement in some cases, or awarded by a Jury to punish or deter the at fault party.

-In some lawsuits, a jury may award punitive damages (compensation) to punish a defendant for acting with willful or wanton recklessness.
-A dog owner who allows a pit bull to wander unleashed could potentially be considered wantonly reckless because pit bulls are notoriously dangerous breeds.
+Georgia Dog Bite Laws and Pit Bulls FAQ: In some lawsuits, a jury may award punitive damages (compensation) to punish a defendant for acting with willful or wanton recklessness.
+A dog owner who allows any dog that has been declared vicious to wander unleashed or un-supervised could potentially be considered wantonly reckless.
+Although pit bulls are known to be notoriously dangerous breeds, the fact that a dog is a pitbull does not automatically mean the owner is negligent or reckless in allowing it to be around children.
+The question is, rather, whether the dog — any dog — has shown a tendency to bite or attack in the past.

 Punitive damages are specifically designed to punish the defendant financially and are appropriate in situations where the dog’s owner was not merely negligent but where there was “willful misconduct, wantonness and entire want of care.”